 There hope is that it encourages to not hide important details and that businesses do not have a reduced service for mobile.
 That the url of a page gives the same use to someone where ever they are.

-I believe there are some design decisions that make sense to alter the look for mobile.
-If someone is walking or doing another task they are looking for details more quickly or fact checking rather than looking for detail.
-I do think though the content and use should be the same so that if I check a page or email a friend they can read the same without the page missing.
+There are some design decisions that make sense to alter the look for mobile.
+If someone is walking or performing another task then they are looking for details more quickly rather than looking for depth.
+The content and use for desktop and mobile should be the same so that if I check a page or email a friend they can read the same without the page going missing.
 Responsive design and mobile first design have been doing this for a long time.

 Google ranking websites by speed as a factor and mobile pages indexed are important factors not to ignore.
 So test yourself with one of these website tools, and keep an eye on Search Console for your website.